TimiLin01/BellaBeat_Case_Study/README.md

      TotalTimeInBed
 HAVING No_Of_Dup > 1
 ```
-And we can actually find duplicates in `sleep_day` table:
+And we can actually find duplicates in the `sleep_day` table:
 |   **Id**   |       **Time**      | **TotalSleepRecords** | **TotalMinutesAsleep** | **TotalTimeInBed** | **No_Of_Dup** |
 |:----------:|:-------------------:| ---------------------:| ----------------------:| ------------------:| -------------:|
 | 4388161847 | 2016-05-05T00:00:00 |                     1 |                    471 |                495 |             2 |
 | 8378563200 | 2016-04-25T00:00:00 |                     1 |                    388 |                402 |             2 |
 | 4702921684 | 2016-05-07T00:00:00 |                     1 |                    520 |                543 |             2 |

 Hence, we need to remove three rows in total from this table.
-To do this, we can go back temporarily to EXCEL, and by filtering for these rows we can easily delete the duplicates.
-I chose to do this in EXCEL, because we only have 3 rows to delete, but if we have more, it is better to use R. <br />
+To do this, we can go back temporarily to EXCEL, and by filtering for these rows, we can easily delete the duplicates.
+I chose to do this in EXCEL because we only have three rows to delete, but if we have more, it is better to use R. <br />
 This gives a new table:
 |   **Table Name**  |       **CSV File Name**       |       **Discription**        |
 |:-----------------:|:-----------------------------:|:-----------------------------|
 |  sleep_day_new    |  sleepDay_merged_cleaned.csv  | Cleaned version of sleep_day |

-## Analyzing Data
+## Analysing Data
 ### Checking the # of users
-Before we start analyzing our data, it is always good to make sure how many unique IDs are in different tables.
-Because not all the participants answers all the questions.
+Before we start analysing our data, it is always good to ensure how many unique IDs are in different tables because not all participants answer all the questions.
 ```sql
 -- eg. For daily_activity table
 SELECT